 What is Canned Apple Pie Filling

 Canned apple pie filling includes everything you need to make an apple pie (except for the crust).
-You’ll see sliced apples in a thick, sugary sauce when you open a can.
+When you open a can, you’ll see sliced apples in a thick, sugary sauce.
 It is usually spiced with cinnamon and nutmeg.

 Depending on the brand you buy, it should be perfectly balanced so that when you pour it into a pie crust and bake it, the pie comes out just like homemade.